-Foundation & core trainees are invited each year to submit an essay of no more than 1500 words on an audit /QuIP project of their choice.
+Foundation & core trainees are invited each year to submit a report on a urologically based audit /QuIP project of their choice.

-The first author of each of the two entries judged to be the best nationally will receive a prize of £100 and guest registration for, and a grant towards the cost of attending, the BAUS Annual Scientific Meeting in Birmingham from 15 to 17 June 2020, where they will each be presented with a Certificate of Merit.
+The first author of each of the two entries judged to be the best nationally will receive a prize of £100 and guest registration for the BAUS Annual Scientific Meeting 24-26 June 2024, where they will each be presented with a Certificate of Merit.

 Please note: only the first author will qualify for the award of a certificate; no additional certificates will be available for any other contributors to the audit.

-- The first author must be a Foundation or Core Trainee (on the closing date)
+- The first author must be a Foundation or Core Trainee (on the closing date 14 February 2024);

-- If required, ethical approval should have be obtained and evidenced
+- If required, ethical approval should have been obtained and evidenced;

-- The audit supervisor must be a urological surgeon and a member of BAUS in good standing
+- The audit supervisor must be a urological surgeon and a member of BAUS in good standing; and

-- The report should be submitted as a Word document (Surname.doc) via e-mail with a separate cover letter (addressed to Ms Anna O'Riordan, BAUS Educational Lead for Foundation & Core Trainees)
+- The report should be submitted as a Word document (e.g. Surname.docx) via e-mail with a separate cover letter (addressed to Ms Anna O'Riordan, BAUS Educational Lead for Foundation & Core Trainees);

-- The report should be no more than 1500 words (excluding title, an abstract of no more than 250 words, tables, figures, authors and references)
+- The report is no more than 1500 words (excluding the title, abstract (no more than 250 words), authors, tables, figures and references)

-- Audit reports should be in the format: Abstract, Introduction, Aims, Methods, Results, Discussion, Conclusions and Recommendations.
+- Audit reports should be in the format: Abstract, Introduction, Aims, Methods, Results, Discussion, Conclusions and Recommendations; and

 - QuIP reports should be in the format: Abstract, Introduction, Aims, Measures, Changes, Methods, Results, Action, Re-assesssment and Summary.